BeluchiIgbo/module-1-challenge/README.md

 * WHEN I view the heading attributes, THEN they fall in sequential order

-* WHEN I view the title element
-* THEN I find a concise, descriptive title
+* WHEN I view the title element, THEN I find a concise, descriptive title

 ## Assets